poseidon-framework/poseidon-framework.github.io/trident_guide_archive/trident_guide_1.1.7.0.md

   -d,--baseDir DIR         a base directory to search for Poseidon Packages
-                           (could be a Poseidon repository) --ignoreGeno             ignore SNP and GenoFile --fullGeno               test parsing of all SNPs (by default only the first 100 SNPs are probed) --noExitCode             do not produce an explicit exit code --ignoreDuplicates       do not stop on duplicated individual names in the package collection
+                           (could be a Poseidon repository) --ignoreGeno             ignore SNP and GenoFile --noExitCode             do not produce an explicit exit code --ignoreDuplicates       do not stop on duplicated individual names in the package collection